5everin/WorelyNoise/README.md

 ps.(not implemented in the code)
 (n5-n1)+(n10-n1)
-is faster and does the same :)
+is faster and does the same apart from when n=1.